Interior Design Hotel Switzerland

 The diner styled benches are covered in plush velvets buttoned down like a Chesterfield sofa adding a glamorous touch to the space.
 Extravagant brass light fixtures further enhance the look.

 As always, my favourite part of a hotel is the Spa.
 At The Hide Hotel Flims I found 1000 m2 of pure bliss.
 Various saunas, steam baths and relaxation areas invite you to relax after a long day on the slopes or hiking one of the many trails of the region.
 There’s also a generous private spa that can be closed off upon request.
-The colour scheme of the spa, unlike the rest of the hotel, is mostly neutral.
+The colour scheme of the spa, unlike the rest of the hotel, is soothing and held in mostly neutral colours.

-Soothing colours, intricate wood panelling and warm pools of light make it a true haven of relaxation.
+Soothing colours, intricate wood panelling and warm pools of light create a true haven of relaxation.

 If you are looking for a rustic alpine experience then The Hide may not be your first choice.
-On the other hand, if you are looking for a fresh approach to the alpine experience with all imaginable conveniences at your doorstep, then The Hide Hotel Flims is the place for you!
+On the other hand, if you are looking for a fresh approach to alpine chic with all imaginable conveniences at your doorstep, then The Hide Hotel Flims, member of Design Hotels, is the place for you!
 As the famous 1920’s interior decorator Billy Baldwin once said: “Comfort is perhaps the ultimate luxury.”

 Happy stylish discoveries!